CMS logo

 Fermilab logo

-The Frontier system distributes data from central databases to many clients around the world.
+The Frontier distributed database caching system distributes data from data sources to many clients around the world.
 The name comes from "N Tier" where N is any number and Tiers are layers of locations of distribution.
-For Large Hadron Collider (LHC) projects, the central database is located at Tier 0, which distributes data to to all the Tier 1, Tier 2, and Tier 3 sites around the world.
-Within each site the Frontier system also distributes the data to all the worker nodes (typically hundreds or thousands) that need to read the data.
 The protocol is http-based and uses a RESTful architecture which is excellent for caching and scales well.
 The Frontier system uses the standard web caching tool squid to cache the http objects at every site.
 It is ideal for applications where there are large numbers of widely distributed clients that read basically the same data at close to the same time, in much the same way that popular websites are read by many clients.

 The Frontier system was developed for the CDF experiment at Fermilab and is heavily used there.
 Fermilab also adapted Frontier for the CMS experiment at the LHC at CERN and it is used to access "conditions data" (mainly detector calibrations and alignments) at all its sites worldwide.
-The ATLAS experiment at the LHC has also adopted Frontier to access conditions data at all its Tier 2 and Tier 3 sites.
-Even though this web site is hosted at CERN for convenience of the LHC projects, Frontier is maintained by Fermilab.
+The ATLAS experiment at the LHC later also adopted Frontier to distribute conditions data to all of its sites.
+The JUNO neutrino project based in China also adopted Frontier much later.